Incremental Materialized View: How to Keep Derived State Fresh in Real Time

 PostgreSQL (pg_ivm)

-Yes — incremental refresh on write to source table
+Yes — on write

 Sub-second (on commit)